Posted By Eugene Bruno & Associates Posted in: Personal Injury.

 Because of its sheer size and strength, the Rottweiler can inflict a lot of damage when it attacks.
 It is not unusual for such an attack to be marked by deep cuts, often going down into the bone and muscle and necessitating immediate medical attention.
 Broken bones are not uncommon in a Rottweiler attack.
 Many victims of this dog are left with lifelong scarring and permanent disfigurement, despite the surgical correction.

 In California, dog owners are strictly responsible for any injuries caused by their animals.
 This includes medical bills, lost wages, and other damages.
 If you have been bitten or attacked by a dog, then you may have grounds for a dog bite claim.
 Our San Diego personal injury lawyer provides aggressive representation for our injured clients.
-Reach out to the Law Offices of Eugene G. Bruno at 619-577-4077 to speak with our legal team and set up your free, no-obligation case review now.
+Reach out to the Eugene Bruno & Associates at 888-278-6688 to speak with our legal team and set up your free, no-obligation case review now.